Titelbild Triathlon Daniel Unger

 • Datum: 31.01.2024

 • What does the everyday life of a professional athlete look like?
-How has triathlon developed over the last 40 years and why are humans the creatures with the greatest endurance?
+How has triathlon developed over the last 40 years and why is man the creature with the greatest endurance?
 All these questions were answered by the 2007 triathlon world champion and Olympian Daniel Unger in his lecture entitled "High-performance sport in the context of triathlon" on January 27, 2024 in the lecture hall of the Institute of Sport and Sports Science at KIT.

 The lecture was rounded off with a humorous kahoot quiz in which the participants not only learned that Erin Baker won the first women's triathlon world championship in Avignon, but also that bees have to fly up to 150,000 kilometers for one kilo of honey.
 In addition to these two questions, many other facts from the exciting world of triathlon were presented.